kings7/first/README.md

 # first

-I am trying to learn coding
+I am trying to learn coding with Code Louisville